Skip to Main Content

 Where should you go if you have flu symptoms?

-Visit your doctor or urgent care or call the nurse advice line with any health questions.
-Unless you have a very high fever or trouble breathing, you should not need to go to the emergency room for the flu.
+Visit your doctor or urgent care or call your health plan’s nurse advice line with questions.
+You can also ask about medications that could help you feel better faster.
+Unless you have a very high fever or trouble breathing, you should not need to go to the emergency room for the flu